Watch the WJCT 24/7 PBS Kids LIVE stream!

 “Parents know that PBS KIDS makes a difference in their children’s lives, which is why so many have said they would value having access to our content throughout the day.
 Television continues to be the most widely used platform for children’s educational content, especially among low-income families,” says PBS President and CEO Paula Kerger.
 “The new PBS KIDS 24/7 channel and live stream offered by local member stations ensure that educational media is available to all families, all the time and via a platform that works for them.
 Given that 54% of all children nationwide do not have the opportunity to attend preschool, providing access is a critical element of our public service mission.”

-Following its initial launch, the live stream experience will expand to offer an integrated games feature, enabling children to toggle between a PBS KIDS show and an activity that extends learning – all in one seamless digital experience.
+The live stream experience has now expanded to offer an integrated games feature, enabling children to toggle between a PBS KIDS show and an activity that extends learning – all in one seamless digital experience.
 The live stream and games feature is grounded in research demonstrating that measurable gains in learning are achieved when children engage with PBS KIDS content on multiple platforms.
 The games will align with the learning goals of each TV series, deepening children’s involvement and supporting learning.

 These new, free services will provide learning opportunities for all children: